-After two years of determination, in partnership with the International Federation of the Red Cross and the Jordan Red Crescent, UniRef has developed a mission dedicated to the Syrian refugee population in Jordan as well as the citizens of the Kingdom of Jordan.
+UniRef started implementing its mission since 2018 in partnership with the International Federation of the Red Cross and the Jordan Red Crescent.
+Academic programs began in 2020 after the creation of specialized curriculums dedicated to the Syrian refugee population in Jordan as well as the citizens of the Kingdom of Jordan.

 Despite the current pandemic situation, UniRef alongside the Jordan Red Crescent has worked relentlessly to achieve our goal.